 Medical expenses you incurred from when the accident occurred to the time the victim died

 Loss of financial support

 Unlike special and general damages which aim at making the victim of a bicycle accident whole financially, the aim of punitive damages is to penalize or punish the party at fault for their behavior that led to the injury.
 In certain cases, the victim is allowed to claim punitive compensation if he or she can prove that the at-fault party was intentional, malicious, grossly negligent, or reckless.

 For the defendant to be ruled grossly negligent, the plaintiff has to prove that he or she acted consciously indifferent with disregard for someone else’s rights, safety or life.
 There has to be a basis for you to claim punitive damages, if you have no evidence to support the claim of intentional behavior or gross negligence, then you and your attorney might be subject to sanctions by the jury.
 This helps to prevent the filing of non-serious lawsuits.

 In Clay County, there is a limitation on how much the victim of a bicycle accident can be granted for punitive compensation.
 The victim can only be compensated with 3 times the amount of the non-economic and economic damages or with $500,000 depending on which is greater.

 Find a Personal Injury Attorney Experienced in Bicycle Accident Cases Near Me

 If you or someone you love has sustained serious injuries due to a bicycle accident, reach out to the Clay County Personal Injury Attorney at 904-494-8242 as soon as possible.
-Our attorneys have an understanding of various types of compensation a victim of a bicycle accident is entitled to, and we will walk you through the type of compensation you may be able to receive.
+Our injury lawyers have an understanding of various types of compensation a victim of a bicycle accident is entitled to, and we will walk you through the type of compensation you may be able to receive.
 Call us now to examine your case while gathering any relevant information that we can use to support your damage claims.